Alexander Thynn, 7th Marquess of Bath: Personal life

 In 1969, Thynn married Hungarian-born Anna Gyarmathy, also known as Anna Gaël, by whom he had two children, Lady Lenka Abigail Thynn and Ceawlin, 8th Marquess of Bath, both of whom were educated at comprehensive school.
 Lord Bath also acknowledged an illegitimate daughter born c.
 2000.
-He had open sexual relations with over seventy women during his marriage, many of whom lived "grace and favour" in estate cottages.
+He had open sexual relations with over seventy women during his marriage, many of whom lived in "grace and favour" in estate cottages.
 Lord Bath referred to his mistresses as wifelets.
+According to The Times (2015): "The wifelets have included former Bond girls and Sri Lankan teenagers, as well as housewives and, according to some, prostitutes."

 Born with the family name Thynne, he dropped the "e" in 1976, as he wanted to emphasise its correct pronunciation to rhyme with "pin" and not "pine".
 He was known for his colourful style of dress, which he acquired while he was an art student in Paris, and was a prolific amateur painter who decorated rooms of his home with erotic scenes from the Kama Sutra.

-After his father's death in 1992, he dismissed his younger brother Lord Christopher Thynne as estate comptroller, evicting him from his home on the Longleat estate.
+Following his father's death in 1992, he dismissed his younger brother Lord Christopher Thynne as estate comptroller, evicting him from his home on the Longleat estate.
 In early 2010, he passed the management of the business to his son, then Viscount Weymouth.
 By one account, the Viscount intended to evict the mistresses from their estate cottages.
 Some of his father's murals were removed, which caused a rift and led to a boycott by the Marquess of his son's marriage to Emma McQuiston.